adaPlu/Robotic-Treasure-Hunt-1/README.md

 # Robotic-Treasure-Hunt
 A Robotic Treasure Hunt Designed for UC Merced CSE 180.
+Progams written and designed by Adam Pluguez, Irian Aguiluz, and Jason Vaughan Problem description
-Problem description•Given the map of an indoor bounded environment, write a robot controller that finds an unknown number of tags hidden in the environment
+•Given the map of an indoor bounded environment, write a robot controller that finds an unknown number of tags hidden in the environment
 •tags are detected by a given sensor (logical camera — more later) •You must report (print to the screen):